Title: Medical Eligibility Specialist

 * Strong ability to establish and maintain effective working relationships with professional staff, caregivers, customers’ families, children and adults and with representatives of courts and various other agencies in the community.

-* Strong ability to communicate effectively, both orally and in writing; reading, understanding and applying rules, regulations and policies.
+* Ability to communicate effectively, both orally and in writing, reading, understanding and applying rules, regulations and policies.